mitshah1207/cooper/README.md

 - Wake up ~7-8am
 - Walk (approx. 1 - 1.5 hrs) starting anytime between 9:30-10:30am.
 We try to go out when the cars are really low frequency.
 - Then he takes his first meal of the day ~11-12am
-- Dinner 6pm-ish
+- Dinner 6-7pm
 - Walk between 10-11pm ... the later the better so it's quieter in terms of cars.
-- Sleeps at ~11pm in variable locations (!)
+- Sleeps at ~11pm in variable locations, mostly in the same room with you.
+Doesn't sleep on the bed, might jump on it in the morning to greet you.

 ## Feeding
 **Main meals:**
-- Twice per day (8am and 6pm), "Essential Foods", 100g each time.
+- Twice per day (after morning walk and 6-7pm), Purina, 150g each time.
 - OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
+Normally do it with the dinner.
-- OPTION 2: feed meal through Kong wobbler, very commonly use at home.
+- OPTION 2: feed meal through Kong wobbler, normally the morning meal after the walk.
 - OPTION 3: give it for 'free' in a slow feeder bowl.

 **Treats**:
-Tends to find the outdoors more exciting than treats.
-We haven't yet tried to incorporate this in outdoors training.
+Tends to find the outdoors more exciting than treats and will accept elutantly/absently.
+Can be used at home for training, especially "ongoing" things like settle

 **Long lasting chews**
 - He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.